Experimental characterization of fragile topology in an acoustic metamaterial

-Recent approaches to this challenge attempt this classification by ``inverting'' the idea of the atomic limit:\cite{Bradlyn:2017,Bradlyn:2018} starting from a set of isolated orbitals at high-symmetry points in {\em real space}, one constructs all possible bands that can arise from these orbitals.
-These are called elementary band representations, or EBRs.\cite{Bradlyn:2017,Cano:2018, Zak:1982} Such an EBR is characterized by the symmetry eigenvalues of the Bloch wave functions at high-symmetry points in {\em momentum space}, or more precisely by the irreducible representations of the underlying symmetry realized at these momenta.
+Recent approaches to this challenge attempt this classification by ``inverting'' the idea of the atomic limit:\cite{Bradlyn:2017,Bradlyn:2018} starting from a set of isolated orbitals at high-symmetry points in {\em real space}, one constructs all possible bands that can be induced from these orbitals.
+These are called elementary band representations, or EBRs.\cite{Bradlyn:2017,Cano:2018, Zak:1982} Such an EBR is characterized by the irreducible representations of the symmetry realized at high-symmetry locations in the Brillouin zone.
 Once all such EBRs are constructed, one can compare them to a concrete set of bands obtained from an experiment or numerical calculations.
 If the bands under investigation can be written as a combination of bands induced from isolated orbitals, one can perform the atomic limit by construction.
 In essence, the classification task is turned into a simple matching exercise between the possible EBRs and bands realized in a material.

 In case this matching exercise fails, two distinct ways of how a set of bands can be topological arise.
 First, the physical bands might realize only a fraction of the representations of an EBR.
 In other words, the EBR induced from a given position splits into disconnected parts.
-Once we take only ``half'' the EBR, the atomic limit is obstructed and we deal with a topological system.\cite{Bradlyn:2017,Cano:2018a} This corresponds to the case of stable topology.
+Once we take only ``half'' the EBR, the atomic limit is obstructed and we deal with a topological system.\cite{Bradlyn:2017,Cano:2018a} This corresponds to the familiar case of stable topology.

-In the second option, it can be that the multiplicities of the representations can be reproduced by combining different EBRs with {\em positive} and {\em negative} coefficients.
+In the second option, the multiplicities of the representations can be reproduced by combining different EBRs with {\em positive} and {\em negative} coefficients.
 This means the physical bands lack a number of high-symmetry-point representations to be compatible with an atomic limit.
-However, the lacking representations exactly correspond to an EBR.
-In other words, an atomic limit would be possible, if one only added the bands of this ``missing'' EBR.
-This exactly matches the definition of {\em fragile topology} given above.
-Namely, one speaks of eigenvalue fragile topology whenever the classification is based on the symmetry eigenvalues as described above.
+However, the lacking representations correspond to an EBR.
+In other words, an atomic limit is possible, if one adds the bands of this ``missing'' EBR.
+This matches the definition of {\em fragile topology} given above.